openiomon/fos2graphite/README.md

 `password = restpasswd`
 Enable (1) or disable (0) logging of counter from offline ports
 `collect_uports = 0`
+Interval used for querying counters marked as performance counters in mertics.conf
+`perf_refresh_interval = 1m`
-Interval in seconds used for querying counter
+Interval used for querying counters marked as stats counters in mertics.conf
-`counter_refresh_interval = 60`
+`stats_refresh_interval = 5m`
-Interval in seconds used for querying changes in fabric and discovery of end devices
+Interval used for querying changes in fabric and discovery of end devices
-`config_refresh_interval = 900`
+`config_refresh_interval = 15m`
 Metric configuration file containing metrics to be imported
 `metric_file = /opt/fos2graphite/conf/metrics.conf`
 Option to enable (1) or disable (0) SSL certificate verification